For the 1995-96 season the Vernon franchise changed its name to the Vernon Vipers and presently retains that name.

 The Vernon Vipers Hockey Club announced an ownership change September 7, 2018.
 The Club had been sold by owner Libby Wray and had been purchased by Tom and John Glen.

-The Vernon Vipers new owners Tom and John Glen decided to replace Mark Ferner with, an associate of theirs, Jason Mckee.
+The Vernon Vipers new owners Tom & John Glen decided to replace Mark Ferner with, an associate of theirs, Jason Mckee.

-The Covid Panemic continued into the 2020-21 season however, the Provincial Health Office eased restrictions enough to allow the league to play an extended exhibition/training season from September 25 to November 19.
+The Covid Panemic continued into the 2020-21 season however, the Provincial Health Office eased Regular Season restrictions enough to allow the league to play an extended exhibition/training season from September 25 to November 19.
 The "Okanagan Cup' tournament was established, for this pre-season, which included Penticton, Salmon Arm and West Kelowna.
 Penticton defeated the Vipers in the final to take the cup.
-For the 20 game regular season the Vipers played in a so called "POD" along with Salmon Arm and West Kelowna.
-The Vipers claimed top spot, recording a record of 13W-5L-1OTL-1SOL for 28 points.
+For the 20 game regular season the Vipers played in a so called "POD" along with Salmon Arm and West Kelowna in which the Vipers claimed top spot.

-McKee guides the 2022-23 Vipers to a record of 54GP-27W-21L-2OTL-4SOL (27W & 27L)for 60 points.
-They placed 11th in the BCHL and 6th in the Interior Conference.
+McKee guides the 2022-23 Vipers to place 11th in the BCHL and 6th in the Interior Conference.
 In the playoffs they defeated West Kelowna, 4-2 and lost to Salmon Arm, 4-1.
 What was notable about this season was the amount of player turnover during the early part of the regular season.

-McKee guided the 2023-24 Vipers to a record of 44 GP - 26 W - 16 L - 1 otL for 53 points.
-He was let go from the Vipers organization "Officially" on March 16, 2024 after not being behind the bench since February 25, 2024, after some sort of player interaction/discipline following a 4-2 loss to Prince George.
+Jason McKee was let go from the Vipers organization "Officially" on March 16, 2024.
+He was absent from behind the bench since February 25, 2024.
+This was after some sort of player interaction/discipline following a 4-2 loss to Prince George on a road trip.

-Lucas Lomicky and Colton Sparrow coached the Vipers for four games, following a 2-4 loss to Prince George.
+Assistants Lucas Lomicky and Colton Sparrow coached the Vipers for four games, following the 2-4 loss to Prince George.

-On June 10,2024 Lucas Lomicky was announced as Head Coach & GM with Colton Sparrow as Assitant Coach
+On June 10,2024 Lucas Lomicky was announced as Head Coach & Director of Hockey Operations.

 If you have anything to add please, feel free to email me at ( admin "at" vernonjrahockey "dot" ca )